Skip to main content

 LLM-Enhanced Conversion Mode+

 Optional --use_llm flag pairs Marker with Gemini, Claude, OpenAI, or Ollama models to improve table formatting, handle inline math, extract form values, and merge tables split across pages.
-Benchmarks show higher accuracy than either Marker or LLM alone.
+Benchmarks in the README report higher accuracy when LLM assistance is enabled for relevant cases.

 Use Case: